 Testing code#

-Testing helps you assure your code quality and makes developing your code more efficient.
-Code that has not been tested is more likely to contain errors and require more maintenance in the future.
+Testing brings strong benefits.
+It helps you assure your code quality and makes developing your code more efficient.
+Code that has not been tested is more likely to contain errors and need more maintenance in the future.

-Arrange - set up any objects needed for your test, e.g. example input data and expected output data.
+Arrange - set up any objects needed for your test, for example sample input data and expected output data.

 Act - run the code that you are testing (one or more functions or methods).

-Assert - verify that the code performed the expected action, e.g. that the output matched the expected output.
+Assert - verify that the code performed the expected action, for example, that the output matched the expected output.

 Key Learning